-We are suffocating at the Chamber, Lawan cries out
+We are suffocating at the Chamber, Lawan Cries Out

 By Henry Umoru

-PRESIDENT of the Senate, Senator Ahmad Lawan , Tuesday in the middle of the plenary, cried out the excessive heat at the hallowed Chamber was suffocating them as Senators.
+ABUJA – PRESIDENT of the Senate, Senator Ahmad Lawan yesterday in the middle of the plenary, cried out the excessive heat at the hallowed Chamber was suffocating them as Senators.

 Meanwhile, the Senate Centre where Journalists stay to cover proceedings is even worse hit because the long room has no single window, it has an entrance and accommodates well over 150 people against the backdrop that non Journalists come in there.